-To create a PXE-bootable diskless image that will mount the target root file system image via NFS on a target system, select PXE Diskless from the toolbox on the left side of the RedHawk Architect main window.
-The Deploy to Diskless Systems page will then appear.
-Note that the first time that you select the PXE Diskless deployment method you will be presented with the initial page shown in the following figure:
+To create a PXE-bootable diskless image that will mount the target root file system image via NFS on a target system, select PXE Diskless from the toolbox on the left side of the RedHawk Architect main window and then select on the Make an NFS diskless image radio button at the top of the page.
+The Deploy to Diskless Systems page will then appear as shown in the figure below.